 Strata-G’s outreach program won the Innovation Valley Navigator Award for Community Service, the Dave Thomas Foundation Award for Adoption Friendly Workplaces, and the Employers Supporting Guard and Reserve Above and Beyond Award.
 Dan is a veteran officer of the U.S. Navy, where he received commendations as a Division Officer and Instructor in the Naval Nuclear Power Program.

-Dan has chaired the Boards of the West Knox Utilities District and Knox Area Rescue Ministries, and serves on other boards including the Tennessee Advanced Energy Business Council.
+Dan has chaired the Boards of the West Knox Utilities District and Knox Area Rescue Ministries, and has served on other boards including the Tennessee Advanced Energy Business Council.

 Darrell Daugherty, PE